 No two taquerías (taco stands) are exactly alike.
 Each taquero (taco vendor) has his own unique style of tacos.
-For tacos de carne asada, we go to one taquería.
-For tacos al pastor, we go to another.
-And so on and on.
+For carne asada tacos, we go to one taquería.
+For al pastor tacos, we go to another.
+And so on and so on.

 My favorite tacos, in no particular order, are: chorizo, carne asada, barbacoa, cachete (cheek), rajas (roasted poblano strips), al pastor, and arrachera.
 But the one kind of taco you rarely find at taquerías (at least in my small town) are Tacos de Pollo (chicken tacos).
 Before I moved to Mexico and became such an adventurous foodie, whenever we went out for tacos, the only kind I ever ordered were tacos de carne asada or tacos de pollo.

 The best tacos de pollo I remember eating were at a taco stand in Mexicali.
 They were a little spicy for my Gringa tastebuds, but with a little squeeze of lime juice on my tacos, there was no stopping me!

 My grandmother would sometimes make tacos de pollo at home.
-Usually the day after Pappy made a big pot of caldo de pollo.
-He would add so much chicken, that there was always enough leftover to eat for at least a week.
-Gramm would shred the leftover chicken and fry it up with some onion and tomato, and voila...we had our filling for our chicken tacos.
+Usually the day after Pappy (my grandfather) made a big pot of caldo de pollo (chicken soup).
+He'd add so much chicken, that there was always enough leftover to eat for at least a week.
+Gramm would shred the leftover chicken and fry it up with some onion and tomato, and that was all there was to the filling for our chicken tacos.
 Simple, but absolutely delicious.